 There are ways businesses can reduce their carbon footprint while they wait for that analysis to be completed.
 Let’s look at 10 steps your corporation can take toward reducing its carbon footprint.

-1. Change your climate
+1. Change your Climate

 Efficient regulation of indoor air temperature has benefits beyond reducing energy consumption.
 Many studies have shown that indoor temperatures can negatively affect worker productivity.
 HVAC systems and control technology have advanced to the point where it is easier than ever to regulate indoor temperatures by zone, time, or usage.

-By improving your organization’s HVAC systems you can ensure your indoor climate expenditures are going directly toward creating a comfortable and productive environment for your workforce.
+By improving your organization’s HVAC systems, you can ensure your indoor climate expenditures are going directly toward creating a comfortable and productive environment for your workforce.

-2. Source sustainable energy
+2. Source Sustainable Energy

 Powering your corporate campus with sustainable energy is an excellent way to reduce your carbon footprint.
 There are several ways to achieve this goal.